Florea Lupu, Ph.D.

-Adjunct Associate Professor, Department of Pathology, University of Oklahoma Health Sciences Center
+Adjunct Associate Professor, Department of Pathology, Department of Cell Biology, Department of Medicine, University of Oklahoma Health Sciences Center

 Blood clotting plays an important role in the body.
 We depend on clotting to help close wounds and keep us from bleeding too much.
 But when we clot more than normal, it can lead to heart attack, stroke or other diseases of the cardiovascular system.

 We look not only at blood itself but also the way it interacts with the inside lining of the blood vessels, called the endothelium.
 This thin layer of cells works with the blood so it knows when to clot—or not.
 In particular, we study the process that controls the start of blood clotting at the point where the blood and vessel walls interact.

 We also observe the changes that lead to the formation of blood clots during sepsis.
 Sepsis is a serious blood infection that kills approximately 500,000 people worldwide each year.
 It occurs when the body must fight a severe infection that has spread through the body via the bloodstream.
 If a patient contracts sepsis, they will likely develop widespread blood clotting coupled with a state of low blood pressure called “shock.”
 This condition can develop either as a result of the body’s own defense system or from toxic substances made by an infectious agent, such as a bacteria, virus or fungus.